NebiyouBelaineh/brownfield-cartographer/README.md

 ## Dependencies

 All dependencies are locked in `uv.lock`.
-No LLM API keys or external services are required for the Surveyor and Hydrologist agents.

 | Package | Purpose |
 |---------|---------|